• Mumbai, India

 In this surgery, even though cancer is present in one of the breasts, people tend to remove the healthier breast to reduce the risk of developing breast cancer again.

-7. Breast reconstruction surgery
+7. Breast Reconstruction Surgery

 Many women having breast cancer surgery have the option to reconstruct their breasts.